nowaymyname27/CS506_Project/README.md

 ## <a id="data_collection">Data Collection</a>

 ### Sources
-- **Social Media**: X, Reddit (r/investing, r/stocks, etc.).
+- **Social Media:** X, Reddit, Facebook, Stocktwits (more if needed)
-- **Financial News**:Financial Times.
+  - This will be used for the collection of public sentiment
+- **Financial News:** Bloomberg, Financial Times, MarketWatch (more if needed)
+  - This will be used for the collection of more concrete financial data and more professional sentiment
-- **Stock Market Data**: Yahoo Finance API, Alpha Vantage, Google Finance, Bloomberg.
+- **Stock Market Data:** Yahoo Finance API, Alpha Vantage, Google Finance, Bloomberg.
+  - This will be used for the collection of the actual stock market data (preference to Yahoo Finance)

 ### Methods
-- **Social Media Scraping**: We will use APIs such as the X API and Pushshift API (for Reddit) to collect posts and comments about specific companies.
-- **Financial News Scraping**: News headlines will be gathered using BeautifulSoup and Scrapy.
+- **Social Media and Financial Scraping:** The data will be collected from these sources via their own API’s (such as X API for Twitter, Pushshift API for Reddit, Scrapy for news headlines, etc.) or libraries such as Hugging Face.
-- **Stock Price Data**: APIs like Yahoo Finance or Alpha Vantage will be used to obtain historical stock price data.
+- **Stock Price Data:** APIs like Yahoo Finance or Alpha Vantage will be used to obtain historical stock price data.
-- **Sentiment Analysis**: We will apply NLP techniques to classify sentiment (positive, negative, neutral) using pre-trained models (VADER, TextBlob, or FinBERT).
+- **Sentiment Analysis:** We will apply NLP techniques to classify sentiment (positive, negative, neutral) partially through our own analysis and partially using pre-trained models (such as VADER, TextBlob, or FinBERT)
-- **Real-Time Sentiment Analysis**: We will integrate Bytewax's NLP streaming framework to process live Twitter data and analyze immediate sentiment trends.
+- **Real-Time Sentiment Analysis:** We will integrate Bytewax's NLP streaming framework to process live Twitter data and analyze immediate sentiment trends.
+- **LLMs:** Use built LLMs (such as ChatGPT) to guide data scraping from Social Media (hashtag generation given a company name)

-## <a id="companies_and_time">Companies and Time Period</a>
+## <a id="companies_and_time">Selection of Companies and Time Period:</a>
-To build a robust model, we will analyze approximately 20-30 companies, which will be randomly chosen from S&P 500.
-For the time period, we will collect sentiment data over a rolling window of the past 6 to 12 months to capture both short-term fluctuations and broader trends.
-Predictions will be made using different time frames:
-- **Short-Term Predictions**: Based on sentiment from today, predicting stock price movement for the next day.
-- **Medium-Term Trends**: Analyzing sentiment over a week and predicting stock price shifts over the next 7 days.
-- **Long-Term Trends**: Assessing sentiment trends over a month to predict broader stock movements.
+- **Company Selection:** we will select 20-30 companies from the S&P500 based on their popularity to make sure that there is enough data available from social media.
+- **Time Period:** Total predictions will be made using a set time frame based on the stock tick increments available to us, with a preference given to a smaller time window (such as day/week, maybe/unlikely month).
+There will be multiple assessments throughout the day for all of these methods.

 ## <a id="data_processing">Data Processing & Feature Engineering</a>
 ### Data Cleaning
-- Removing irrelevant posts, duplicate content, and non-English text.
+- Removing irrelevant posts, duplicate content, and non-English text, removal of URLs, etc.

 ### Feature Extraction
-- Sentiment scores (positive/negative/neutral).
-- Volume of mentions per company per day.
+- The volume of mentions per company per day.
-- Weighted sentiment scores based on user engagement (likes, retweets, comments).
+- Weighted sentiment scores based on user engagement (likes, retweets, comments)
+- Other extraction techniques will become increasingly obvious when we start collecting data

 ### Time Alignment
 - Synchronizing sentiment data with stock price movements.